Waqrapukara, the other Cusco Wonder

 Where is Waqra Pukara?

 The site sits about 110 kilometers (68 miles) southwest of Cusco, Peru’s iconic Andean city.
-The journey passes through remote villages like Chuquicahuana and requires a mix of driving and hiking.
+The journey passes through remote villages such as Chuquicahuana and involves a mix of driving and hiking.
 The high-altitude location means thin air, so acclimatization in Cusco (3,399 meters / 11,152 feet) for 2–3 days is essential before visiting.

 History and Purpose of Waqra Pukara

 Built during the late Inca period, Waqra Pukara’s exact purpose remains debated.
 Archaeologists suggest it served as a religious sanctuary, military outpost, or astronomical observatory.
 Its strategic position overlooking the Apurímac Canyon hints at defensive uses, while ceremonial platforms align with solstice sunrises, linking it to Inca cosmology.
-The site’s name translates to “horn fortress” in Quechua, referencing its jagged limestone peaks.
+The site’s name, “horn fortress,” in Quechua, references its jagged limestone peaks.

 How to Get to Waqra Pukara